openmastery/ideaflow/API_Notes.md

 ## ACCESSING THE DATA

-AnnotatedTimelineStream is an iterable stream that will be able to block and receive streaming timeline data so that a UI can display live updates in Idea Flow, or enable active Idea Flow dashboards at the aggregate level.
+AnnotatedTimelineStream is an iterable composite stream that will be able to block and receive streaming timeline data so that a UI can display live updates in Idea Flow Maps, or enable streaming Idea Flow dashboards at the aggregate level.
 In the short-term, we won't be using streams but will be designing an iterable resource to make it easy to move this direction later.

 AnnotatedTimelineStream implements Iterable {
-	List<IdeaFlowState> ideaFlowStateTransitions
+	IdeaFlowActivityStream ideaFlowActivityStream
+	IdleActivityStream idleActivityStream
+	TaskActivationEventStream taskActivationEventStream
+	UserEventStream userEventStream
 }

 ActivityStream is an iterable stream of activity that occurs in parallel of the IdeaFlowStateMachine.
 Example implementations:

+IdeaFlowActivityStream extends ActivityStream {
+	List<IdeaFlowState> ideaFlowActivities
+}

 EditorActivityStream extends ActivityStream {
     List<EditorActivity> editorActivities